COMPOSITE BOATBUILDING

 Careers for Composite BoatBuilding Graduates

 The curriculum prepares students to work in a modern composite manufacturing setting with a focus on the fabrication of components of modern composite vessels.
-A graduate can assume a career as a self-employed or an entry level boat builder, boat repairer or composite technician in the marine industry, or use his/her skills in other manufacturing fields including transportation, energy and aerospace.
+A graduate can assume a career as an entry level boatbuilder or become self-employed as a boat repairer or composite technician in the marine industry.
+The skills learned in this program can also be used in other manufacturing fields such as transportation, energy, and aerospace.
 Examples of alternative career paths that graduates have taken include wind turbine repair, furniture construction, and sports equipment design.